Registration Coming Soon!

 All sections are US Chess-rated.
 US Chess membership is required.

-Championship, U2000, and U1800 sections are also FIDE-rated and use FIDE rules except for 2-day schedule games.
+Championship, U2000, U1800, and U1600 sections are also FIDE-rated and use FIDE rules except for 2-day schedule games.

 Per FIDE rules at this time control, games involving a player rated 2400+ FIDE are not FIDE-rated.

-Ratings Used for Pairings:
+Ratings Used for Pairings and Prizes:

-Boards, sets, clocks provided (must use our equipment)
+Boards, sets, clocks provided (must use our equipment).

 In all sections, White's clock will be started at the start of the round, even if one or both players are not present.